 - Stress.
 This is one of the biggest triggers for many people.
 Finding your place in life after treatment for an addiction can be overwhelming and stressful.

 - Celebratory feelings.

 The most important thing you can do for yourself and your recovery is to know your triggers and have a plan.
 Arm yourself with coping skills that will help you ride out any desire to use.
-Triggers can come in any circumstance and at any time, at any place.
+Triggers can come in any circumstance, at any time, or place.
 You always need to be ready.

 - Accountability – Have someone in your support group that can act as an accountability partner.
 This is someone you can call when you are struggling with a trigger or even when you think you may soon be facing one.
 The accountability partner can talk you through the situation and help you refocus on the present and your future.

-- Be honest – When you are an addict, much time is spent on lying to hide your addiction.
-You are in recovery now and it is now time to be honest, especially with those who are supporting you.
-It is ok to mess up or to have cravings – that is normal.
+- Be honest – When you are an addict, much time is spent lying to hide your addiction.
+You are in recovery now, and it is time to be honest, especially with those supporting you.
+It is okay to mess up or have cravings – that is normal.
 When you lie about anything in recovery, that is almost equivalent to putting one foot in a relapse pool.